Justwhittaker/PRO4-Mealdeals/TESTING.md

 ---
 * [**CSS Validator**](https://jigsaw.w3.org/css-validator/) - Note, any error associated with root: Imported style sheets are not checked in direct input and file upload modes were ignored.
 * [**HTML Validator**](https://jigsaw.w3.org/css-validator/) - validation of HTML with Django is pretty useless as all {{}} bracketed values raise errors.
 I ran only a few files through the validator and instead relied heavily upon gitpod's IDE to identify mismatched tags and closing Django directives.
-* django-extensions - used for validating templates from the command line python manage.py validate_templates
+* [**django-extensions**](https://pypi.org/project/django-extensions/) - used for validating templates from the command line python manage.py validate_templates
-* JavaScript Validator Note any errors for let, variables set in other .js files, and constants were ignored.
-I also used a more ES6 friendly checker and there were no errors for main.js
+* [**JavaScript Validator**](https://beautifytools.com/javascript-validator.php) Note any errors for let, variables set in other .js files, and constants were ignored.
-* GitPod IDE - Gitpod has inline validation for many file types.
+* [**GitPod IDE**](https://gitpod.io/) - Gitpod has inline validation for many file types.
 Python, CSS, HTML, DJANGO files were continuously tested for validity when using this IDE.

 ---